cerb/cerb.github.io/_guides/mail/encryption/gpg-setup-on-mac.md

 ### Using Keybase

-We highly recommend using a service like [Keybase](https://keybase.io/), which not only verifies the email address of a public key, but also allows the key owner to prove their identity by verifying ownership of domain names, profiles on various services (e.g. Twitter, GitHub), Bitcoin wallets, etc.
+We highly recommend using a service like [Keybase](https://keybase.io/), which not only verifies the email address of a public key, but also allows the key owner to prove their identity by verifying ownership of domain names, profiles on various services (e.g. GitHub), Bitcoin wallets, etc.

 As the setup is a bit more involved than the below three options and subject to change, we recommend visiting [https://keybase.io/](https://keybase.io/download) and following their guide.